mrteasdale-cs/mrteasdale-cs.github.io/README.md

 # mrteasdale-cs.github.io

-## My new site

-The aim of this project is to make my programming resources hosted on Github easier to access for others.
+## Revision Site - a lightweight site used to host revision notes and programming examples for Computer Science courses.